Back to news

 STOP 3: Boschendal (Cellar Door)

 Tickets are only valid for the stipulated day of booking and booking for this tour is essential.
-Your tour ticket through City Sightseeing includes a return transfer to and from the wine tram station, your tram ticket, a taste of a local wine aboard the tram, and your choice of either the Orange or Purple tram route.
+Your tour ticket through City Sightseeing includes a return transfer to and from the wine tram station, your tram ticket, and a taste of a local wine aboard the tram.
 Don’t forget that you also get a further 25% off your ticket if you buy it together with a Mega Pass!

 Wine Bus